zombrodo/plan/README.md

 ## Concept

-At the core of `Plan` there are to objects, `Containers` - which are your layout blocks, and `Rules` which determine where your Containers are positioned.
+At the core of `Plan` there are two objects, `Containers` - which are your layout blocks, and `Rules` which determine where your Containers are positioned.

 Containers are able to contain other Containers, and these children use their